 Why Is Carbon Pricing Important For Vietnam?

-Carbon pricing in the form of an emissions trading system (ETS) for greenhouse gasses is legalized under a new Law on Environmental Protection that will take effect on January 1, 2022.
+Carbon pricing in the form of an emissions trading system (ETS) for greenhouse gasses was legalized under a new Law on Environmental Protection that took effect on January 1, 2022.

 A carbon tax would be ideal, and it could be implemented by simply modifying existing charges on coal and oil goods and imposing a new fee on natural gas.
 In terms of perceived political viability, an ETS, on the other hand, performs admirably.